leebyron/til/entries/ikigai.md

-Years ago I came across the concept of "Ikigai" (or "life's reason") in [a blog post][marc winn's blog post], along with an explanatory four-axis venn diagram[^meme seeding].
+Years ago I came across the concept of "Ikigai" (or "life's reason") in [a blog post][marc winn's blog post], along with an explanatory four-axis venn diagram[^meme-seeding].
 It introduced the idea of honing in on a life's purpose by way of doing what you're good at, what you enjoy, what the world needs, and what you can be paid for.
 This really resonated with me.

-[^meme seeding]: Years later, Marc wrote a [follow up post][marc winn's follow up] on the origins of his article on Ikigai and addressed how it took on a life of its own.
+[^meme-seeding]: Years later, Marc wrote a [follow up post][marc winn's follow up] on the origins of his article on Ikigai and addressed how it took on a life of its own.